 - Black pepper: Origin from the Malabar coast in southwest India.

-Black pepper is rich in a powerful antioxidant called piperine, which can help prevent damage caused by free radicals in your cells.
+Black pepper is rich in a powerful antioxidant called piperine, which can help prevent free radical damage to your cells. p>

 Black pepper has a subtle heat and intense flavor that makes it a tasty addition to almost any dish.

-- Ginger: Native to India, ginger is a popular spice, It is rich in gingerol, a substance with powerful anti-inflammatory and antioxidant properties. p >
+- Ginger: native to India, ginger is a popular spice, It is rich in gingerol, a substance with powerful anti-inflammatory properties and antioxidants.

 1 to 1.5 grams of ginger can help prevent various types of nausea.
-This is the case with seasickness, nausea associated with chemotherapy, nausea after an operation and morning sickness.
+This is the case for seasickness, nausea associated with chemotherapy, nausea after an operation and morning sickness.

-Ginger appears to be effective in reducing muscle aches and aches.
+Ginger appears to be effective in reducing muscle pain and aches.

 Some studies show that ginger is effective in reducing the symptoms of osteoarthritis.